In order that Timo would recognise me at Nice Airport I had to have a Motoring News tucked under my arm.

 I was very proud to be a member of the Works Factory Rootes Group Rally Team.

 The Team consisted of Tiny Lewis & Robin Turvey, Ian Hall & Don Barrow, Rosemary Smith & Sheila Taylor and Peter Harper & Mike Hughes.

 We all had T shirts with the ' Sunbeam Tiger Powered by Ford ' logo both front and back.

 I then had the misfortune to be teamed up with Peter Harper on the 1965 RAC Rally in a Works Sunbeam Tiger, thankfully ending in retirement at Bristol Airport Main Control with a cooked engine.
 There's no way I could have endured the abrasive atmosphere in the car much longer.
 It must be rated as my most hated memory of ever being in such company.

-Just to put you in the picture - I collected the Sunbeam Tiger from the Competition Dept in Coventry and drove to the house of PH, he was all very courteous saying cheerio to his wife but as soon as he got in the car he completely changed, he was very sarcastic about everything that we discussed.
+Just to put you in the picture - I collected the Sunbeam Tiger from the Competition Dept in Coventry and drove to Harper's house, he was all very courteous saying cheerio to his wife but as soon as he got in the car he completely changed, he was very sarcastic about everything that we discussed.

-Many years later at a Ecurie Cod Fillet re-union, I visited the Rootes Group table and spoke with Ian Hall, Rosemary Smith and Peter Procter and I ventured round to PH and asked if he remembered me, he said 'NO' and immediately turned his back on me.
+Many years later at an Ecurie Cod Fillet re-union, I visited the Rootes Group table and spoke with Ian Hall, Rosemary Smith and Peter Procter and I ventured round to Harper and asked if he remembered me, he said 'NO' and immediately turned his back on me.
 So there you have the answer to my abhorrent feelings to such a distasteful individual.

 I was also part of the Rootes Group 'Ice Note' crew on the 1966 Monte, this was as near to competing on the event as I ever got.